arcusmaximus/YTSubConverter/README.md

 * When you're done, copy all the text and paste it into Aegisub's subtitle grid (simply click the grid and press Ctrl-V).
 * Next, run the script by clicking Automation → Replace markers → \<channel name\> in the Aegisub menu.
 This will remove the markers and assign the corresponding styles.
 * Set up the timings and additional formatting.
-  * If the video has hardsubs, you can save a lot of time by using the "Align subtitle to video" feature of this [unofficial Aegisub version](https://github.com/wangqr/Aegisub/releases).
+  * If the video has hardsubs, you can save a lot of time by using the "Align subtitle to video" feature.
 Simply select the softsub, activate the feature from the toolbar, click a point in the hardsub and click OK; the timing of the softsub will be automatically updated to match.
 To work even faster, set up a hotkey for this feature using the `time/align` command name.
 * Save the subtitles as an .ass file.
 * Convert the .ass to .ytt using YTSubConverter.
 * Send the .ytt to the channel owner for uploading and publishing.